Belgium has scandal brewing over rapper’s World Cup song

 ”We stand for values,” said Peter Dercon of brewing giant AB Inbev.
 He did not say what action could be taken.

 ”As a federation, how can you defend this in front of your sponsors, and especially families and women?
-Even men,” Demir wrote, before adding some of Damso’s most criticized lyrics on her Facebook page.
+Even men,” Equal Opportunities State Secretary Zuhal Demir wrote, before adding some of Damso’s most criticized lyrics on her Facebook page.

 In an open letter to 13 sponsors, it said it was ”unacceptable” someone like Damso would become ”the official standard bearer of our country.
 What does this say about our society?
 That we don’t have any problems with hate speech toward half of humanity?”